-Co-owner of Glover’s Station in Elsternwick, Mary-Jane Daffy, says Instagram has changed how cafes approach the creation of brunch dishes.
-She notes that their patrons don’t order from the menu but from Instagram, “they scroll through [the feed] and the photo that looks best, that’s what they order,” says Daffy.
+Co-owner of Glovers Station in Elsternwick, Mary-Jane Daffy, says Instagram has changed how cafés approach the creation of brunch dishes.
+She notes that her patrons don’t order from the menu but from Instagram: “They scroll through [the feed] and the photo that looks best, that’s what they order.”

 Everyone’s on it

-For a growing number of Australian customers, being able to look at a venue on Instagram before they set foot in the door will determine whether or not they choose to visit a particular café.
+For a growing number of Australian customers, being able to look at a venue on Instagram before setting foot in the door will determine whether or not they visit a particular café.

-Increase your chance of being their first choice by sharing some enticing Instagram images that offer the opportunity to try (virtually) before you buy.
-It also pays to add the location of your café to your images.
-Along with hashtag search, geolocation is one of the top ways Instagram users search for images across the platform.
-Tagging your suburb will ensure your business is noticed by potential customers searching the location tag.
+Increase your chance of being their first choice by sharing some enticing Instagram images that let customers try (virtually) before they buy.
+Also be sure to add your location to every image.
+Along with hashtag search, geolocation is one of the top ways Instagram users find images.
+Tagging your suburb will ensure your business is noticed by potential customers nearby.

-Instagram competitions are also an easy way to entice new customers and ensure repeat business.
-Keep it simple – a simple exercise for increasing foot traffic is to give potential customers the chance to win a free coffee in exchange for them uploading a photo of your food plus your cafe’s hashtag.
+Competitions are also an easy way to entice new customers and ensure repeat business.
+Keep them simple – give customers the chance to win a free coffee in exchange for them uploading a photo of your food plus your café’s hashtag.

 Showcase your culture

-As well as the food, customers are also looking for an experience to share with friends.
+As well as food, customers want an experience to share with their friends.
 Instagram enables you to engage with them more deeply by sharing the stories behind your business.
-Rather than just selling your venue as somewhere to eat, showcasing the day-to-day activities of your business can help bring it to life by revealing personality,
+So rather than just selling your venue as somewhere to eat, showcase the day-to-day activities and bring your business to life.

-Mastered Marketing director Mitch Hills says using Instagram to share stories can increase customer loyalty.
-Introducing the barista who is responsible for turning out the coffee, and sharing images from staff events, can help customers feel more connected with your café and nurture repeat patronage.
+Mastered Marketing’s Mitch Hills says using Instagram to share stories can increase customer loyalty.
+Introducing the barista who is responsible for turning out the coffee, and sharing images from staff events, can connect customers with your café and nurture repeat patronage.

 Spruik your specials

-Successful café owners know offering the right blend of old and new dishes helps keep all types of patrons coming back.
-Instagram is a fast and effective way to show your regulars that it’s time to swing by and sample something new.
+Successful café owners know that offering the right blend of old and new dishes keep patrons coming back.
+Instagram is an effective way to show your regulars that it’s time to swing by and sample something new.

 Village on Cloey, in Sydney’s Clovelly, uses Instagram to let its followers know what’s on the specials menu each week.
-This strategy showcases the innovative side of the business, while a regular posting schedule helps to develop a strong relationship with followers.
+This strategy showcases the innovative side of the business, while a regular posting schedule develops a strong relationship with followers.

 In addition, Village’s co-owner Diogo Ferreira says running Instagram promotions and specials boosts business on slow days and provides more opportunities to engage with clients.

-The cost of traditional media advertising campaigns – like television and radio – can fast run into tens of thousands of dollars.
-It’s big budget stuff that’s well beyond the reach of most standalone café operators.
+The cost of traditional media advertising campaigns – like television and radio – can cost tens of thousands of dollars.
+It’s big-budget stuff that’s well beyond the reach of most standalone café operators.

 Collect a crowd of hungry followers on Instagram and they’ll do the job of traditional advertising for you, minus the price tag.
-Marketers recommend making it easy for patrons to tag you in their latest foodie posts by incorporating your Instagram handle in menus and signage.
+Make it easy for patrons to tag you in their latest foodie posts by incorporating your Instagram handle in menus and signage.

-It’s a strategy which has worked well for Sarah Hendriks who owns the popular Porch and Parlour in North Bondi.
-Instagram is the venue’s main marketing tool and is used to post photos of patrons and local scenery, as well as dishes from the menu.
+It’s a strategy that works well for Sarah Hendriks, who owns the popular Porch and Parlour in North Bondi.
+Instagram is the venue’s main marketing tool and is used to post photos of patrons and local scenery, as well as menu items.

-Sharing beautiful images has helped the café collect 28,000 followers, many of whom have become regular customers.
+Sharing beautiful images has helped the café collect over 33,000 followers so far.

-Instagram has become a huge part of the ‘foodie’ culture in Australia and overseas.
-If you’re not on the platform, you’re missing out on a marketing opportunity that your competitors will probably be making the most of.
+Instagram is a huge part of Australia’s ‘foodie’.
+If you’re not on the platform, you’re missing a marketing opportunity that your competitors are making the most of.

-If you’d like to enjoy greater returns by bringing your venue up to social media speed, and need some funds to cover the costs, have a look at more info about Prospa’s small business loan or call our friendly team on 1300 882 867.
+If you need some funds to cover the costs of increased social media presence, apply online at Prospa for a small business loan or call our friendly team on 1300 882 867.